 Andrew Tatarsky is an internationally recognized leader in the treatment of substance misuse and other potentially risky behaviors.
-He has specialized in the treatment of addiction for 30 years as a counselor, psychologist, program director, trainer, advocate and author.
+He has specialized in the treatment of addiction for 35 years as a counselor, psychologist, program director, trainer, advocate and author.
 He has devoted his career to developing a comprehensive understanding of the broad spectrum of substance use problems and an integrative harm reduction psychotherapy approach to treating this spectrum.
 This treatment is described in his book, Harm Reduction Psychotherapy: A New Treatment for Drug and Alcohol Problems, and several professional papers and book chapters that extend the approach.
 The book has been released in paperback and Kindle, published in Poland by the Polish Office of Drug Prevention and is currently being translated into Spanish and Russian.
 He trains professionals nationally and internationally.
 Dr. Tatarsky is Founder and Director of the Center for Optimal Living, where treatment and professional training is based on Integrative Harm Reduction Therapy (IHRP).
 He earned his doctorate in clinical psychology from the City University of New York.
-He is a Clinical Advisor to the Office of Alcoholism and Substance Abuse Services of New York State, Founding board member and President-elect of the Division on Addiction of New York State Psychological Association, Board Member of Moderation Management Network, founding board member of Association for Harm Reduction Therapy and Chairman of Mental Health Professionals in Harm Reduction and Faculty, Advanced Specialization in Family and Couple Therapy, The Postdoctoral Program in Psychotherapy and Psychoanalysis, New York University.
+He is a Clinical Advisor to the Office of Alcoholism and Substance Abuse Services of New York State, Founding board member and past President of the Division on Addiction of New York State Psychological Association, Board Member of Moderation Management Network, founding board member of Association for Harm Reduction Therapy and Chairman of Mental Health Professionals in Harm Reduction and Faculty, Advanced Specialization in Family and Couple Therapy, The Postdoctoral Program in Psychotherapy and Psychoanalysis, New York University.
 Specialities: Integrative Harm Reduction Psychotherapy; Emphasis on Therapeutic Alliance Email Andrew: firstname.lastname@example.org Phone: 212-213-8905 x101

 Licensed Social Worker

 Eddie Einbinder is an internationally recognized educator of harm reduction within drug use.
 His work in this field is presented through lectures, literature and film, and is targeted towards youth and young adults.
 He started his formal research in drug use and associated risky behaviors while obtaining his B.A. in Psychology at Lehigh University.
 This research was the basis of his book, How To Have Fun And Not Die, which won the grand prize at the 2008 New York Book Festival.
 This event was the catalyst for a lecture tour that found him at over 100 universities and high schools over the following two years.
 In order to reach a larger audience and greater level of detail, Einbinder directed a drug education documentary film series, called Play Safe.
 Each episode observes individuals using their drug of choice and utilizing harm reduction tactics to teach safest practice.
 Play Safe debuted at the Harm Reduction International conference in Vilnius, Lithuania in 2013.
 The film continues to screen at institutions around the globe, and is partially made available online.
 Einbinder continued his education in mental health focusing on clinical work with substance users and their families at New York University's Masters in Social Work program.
-He has worked as a Substance Abuse Therapist in group and individual settings with young adults who use drugs, many with co-ocurring psychiatric disorders and criminal records.
-Acceptance and understanding of meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work.
-This is his focus at The Center For Optimal Living.
-He is continuing his training in the Harm Reduction Psychotherapy Certification program at The New School, taught by Dr. Jen Talley and Dr. Andrew Tatarsky.
-Specialities: Harm Reduction and Drug Education based Group Work.
+He has worked as a Substance Abuse Therapist in group and individual settings with young adults who use drugs, many with co-occurring psychiatric disorders and criminal records.
+Acceptance and understanding of meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work at The Center For Optimal Living.
+He also completed the Harm Reduction Psychotherapy Certification program at The New School, taught by Dr. Jen Talley and Dr. Andrew Tatarsky.
+Specialities: Harm Reduction and Drug Education-based Group Work.
 Young Adults with Substance Use Disorders.
 Family dynamics of people with Substance Use Disorders.
 Mental illness and Criminal behavior.
 Motivational Interviewing.
 Email Eddie: firstname.lastname@example.org Phone: 212-213-8905 x108

 Dr. Adam Frankel is a clinical psychologist who specializes in the treatment of substance misuse and co-occurring anxiety and mood problems.
 He employs an integrated harm reduction framework to help clients gain a greater sense of agency in their own life through the development of practical coping skills and self-understanding.
 To this end, Dr. Frankel integrates psychodynamic, dialectical, motivational, and cognitive behavioral therapeutic approaches.
 Additionally, Dr. Frankel has a particular interest in group psychotherapy and its relationship to the improved capacity for managing difficult emotional states, interpersonal intimacy, and personal creativity.
 Dr. Frankel is a Certified Group Psychotherapist from the American Group Psychotherapy Association, and is a graduate of the Eastern Group Psychotherapy Training Society.
 Dr. Frankel received his PhD in clinical psychology from Long Island University, Brooklyn Campus.
 He completed his internship at Beth Israel Medical Center, and his post-doctoral fellowship at the Addiction Institute of New York at Mt.
 Sinai-Roosevelt Hospital.
 Dr. Frankel has been a clinical supervisor and teacher to advanced PhD students in clinical psychology, and psychiatric residents throughout the New York Metropolitan Area.
 Specialties: Substance misuse; Group therapy; Mindfulness Email Adam: email@example.com Phone: 212-213-8905 x103